katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 ## Create a bucket

 I started by creating a bucket to store my photos.
-From a little research I decided to name my bucket after the subdomain that I will later point at the bucket `yo.katydecorah.com`.

 I used [this policy on my bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-s3-tasks) that would give read access to my bucket but not publicly list everything in my bucket:

 ```json
 {